Two-dimensional (abbreviated as 2D) means "set up or shown in two dimensions".

 An interplay of shapes and colors = images, which create a new unity of oneness.
 Theme and space become custom-made imagery and convey a new perspective.

 The image quality describes the quality or resolution of an image.
 The quality, that can be achieved theoretically, is described in pixels.
 The actual image quality depends on several factors, such as optics, noise performance and refresh rate (regarding moving pictures).
 The resolution in the technical sense refers to playback and depends on the visual output device.

 A projection processes image signals.
-Here, the image quality is also dependent on luminosity of the projector, throw ratio, positioning and keystone distortion and surrounding light.
+Here, the image quality is also dependent on luminosity of the projector, image quality, contrast and sharpness, throw ratio, positioning and keystone distortion and surrounding light.